If you’re tired yet unable to fall asleep, it could be due to your circadian rhythm being off, daytime napping, anxiety, or many other factors.

 “When we use a sedative like Ambien, Benadryl, or melatonin, we confuse sedation with sleep.
 That reinforces the belief that something is wrong with your sleep,” he says.
 “But it does nothing positive for sleep, it just induces sedation.”

-If you’re still curious, since sleep medications can have side effects and impact certain health conditions, always try other remedies first and talk to your doctor or a sleep specialist before taking any sleeping pills.
+If you’re still curious, since sleep medications can have side effects and impact certain health conditions, always try other remedies first and talk to a doctor or sleep specialist before taking any sleeping pills.
 They can help you determine which may be best for you.

 If you’re tired but can’t sleep, it may be a sign that your circadian rhythm is off.